 Epididymo-orchitis

-Epididymo-orchitis is the inflammation of the epididymis and testicles.
-It is caused by spread of bacterial infection.
+Epididymo-orchitis is the inflammation of the epididymis (tube attached to each testicle) and testicles.
+It is usually caused by spread of infection.
 Treatment is with oral antibiotics for an average of two weeks.

 What is it?

 The inflammation of the epididymis (the tube that carries the sperm from the testes) and testicles is called epididymo-orchitis.
-It is caused by a spread of bacterial infection, most commonly gonorrhoea and chlamydia in young men.
+It is usually caused by a spread of infection, most commonly Gonorrhoea and Chlamydia in young men.

 How do I catch it?